 A fixed annuity, however, is similar to a Certificate of Deposit or CD.
 The rate of return is guaranteed for a specified period of time.
 The benefits of this type of annuity may be better suited for conservative investors.
 The only real disadvantage of a fixed annuity is that the money is not insured by the FDIC, unlike a CD.

-If you have questions regarding annuities, or any other retirement planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding annuities, or any other retirement planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018